 Created a presentation/lesson plan with fellow TEU cohort for a higher-level Education class entitled “Changing Pedagogies in Math and Science” at Bryn Mawr College discussing the Common Core Mathematics Standards.

 TEU program allowed me the confidence to mentor fellow female mathematics students to stay in STEM through position as a teaching assistant for upper level math course.

 To support ongoing connections among participants and to contribute to their leadership development, TEU will provide funds to send students to a relevent STEM meeting in the year after their participation.
 Relevant STEM meetings include those sponsored by the National Council of Teachers of Mathematics and the National Science Teachers Association as well as many other STEM discipline-specific educational organizations.

 In addition, TEU will host follow-up conferences for TEU participants.
-The conference for 2016 and 2017 participants will take place in 2018.
+The conference for the 2016 and 2017 participants took place in New York City in January of 2018.
 The conference for 2018, 2019, and 2020 participants will take place in 2020.
 Participants will attend workshops and have the opportunity to give poster and oral presentations describing the ways in which they have built on what they learned since the summer program.

 2018 National Council of Teachers of Mathematics Conference